moondance-labs/tanssi-docs/learn/framework/architecture.md

 In Substrate architecture, an important decision has been made regarding the format for the runtime: it is compiled to [WebAssembly (Wasm)](https://webassembly.org){target=_blank} byte code.

-The wasm format offers many advantages to a ContainerChain, including:
+The Wasm format offers many advantages to a ContainerChain, including:

-- **Portability** - the wasm format is platform-independent, meaning that the same binary can be distributed and run in different nodes using different hardware architectures and operating systems
+- **Portability** - the Wasm format is platform-independent, meaning that the same binary can be distributed and run in different nodes using different hardware architectures and operating systems
-- **Deterministic Execution** - the wasm format ensures deterministic execution of code, which means that the same input will always produce the same output.
+- **Deterministic Execution** - the Wasm format ensures deterministic execution of code, which means that the same input will always produce the same output.
 Determinacy is a critical aspect in blockchains to obtain the same state transitions across every node in the network and reach a consensus
-- **Forkless Upgradeability** - Substrate stores the runtime wasm blob on-chain, meaning that the runtime itself becomes part of the state.
+- **Forkless Upgradeability** - Substrate stores the runtime Wasm blob on-chain, meaning that the runtime itself becomes part of the state.
 This design allows upgrading the runtime logic in a forkless way using a transaction

 ## Client-Runtime Communication {: #client-runtime-communication }

 As previously described, the two main components of a Substrate node (the core client and the runtime) have a clear separation of concerns.
-Beyond the functional responsibilities, at a lower level, their binary representation and execution environments are different: while the node is compiled to be installed and run in a specific platform (be it Linux x64 or any other), the ContainerChain runtime is compiled to a wasm format that is platform-agostic and runs in an isolated execution environment.
+Beyond the functional responsibilities, at a lower level, their binary representation and execution environments are different: while the node is compiled to be installed and run in a specific platform (be it Linux x64 or any other), the ContainerChain runtime is compiled to a Wasm format that is platform-agostic and runs in an isolated execution environment.

  Bearing in mind the separated execution environments, all the communication between the node client and the runtime occurs through a limited and well-defined interface allowing the necessary operations such as: